Now that you've binged the Goop Lab, this is how you use a yoni egg

 If you are worried about the safety of this practice, I’d invite you to ask yourself how safe it is to use a dildo.
 The main safety concern here is that you have adequately cleaned it.
 Also, a lot of women have asked me if the egg can get lost inside of you.
 No, it can’t.
 This is a one entry, one exit kind of channel.
 For your peace of mind, though, I recommend purchasing an egg with a hole drilled in the top.
 Most companies sell drilled and un-drilled options.
 The ones with a hole allow you to thread the egg with silk thread or unflavored dental floss.
 This way you can easily pull the egg out like a tampon, and for many women, this is easier than squatting and laying it.

 Don’t use the egg while pregnant or after until you have been cleared by your OB-GYN for sex.
 Also, don’t use the egg on your period or during an active STD outbreak.
 There is limited science around whether or not using an egg with an IUD is problematic, the worry here being that the egg may somehow move the IUD.
 I personally have used my egg with an IUD with no problems, but I don’t recommend doing string-pulling exercises, which are an advanced form of practice and not necessary for getting the main benefits of the yoni egg, without consulting with a doctor.
-And if you want to get it extra-clean, you can boil it for a few minutes before or after practice.
+And if you want to get it extra-clean, you can boil it for a few minutes before or after practice to kill off harmful bacteria from growing.
 Just don’t insert it while it is still hot to the touch!

 Whether you feel ready to buy a crystal for your vagina (she deserves one!) or simply want to know what all the buzz is about, yoni eggs are much more than the punchline of a joke.
 It is my personal pleasure to provide you with some context to inform your decision-making, and I wish you the deepest pleasure as you continue to explore.